pivotal/docs-tap/learning-center/workshop-content/workshop-runtime.md

 When you create the workshop content, you can use data variables to automatically insert values corresponding to the specific workshop session or environment.
 For example: the name of the namespace used for the session and the ingress domain when creating an ingress route.

-These data variables can display a YAML/JSON resource file in the workshop content with values automatically filled out.
+These data variables can display a YAML/JSON resource file in the workshop content with values already filled out.
 You can have executable commands that have the data variables substituted with values given as arguments to the commands.

 For commands run in the shell environment, a number of predefined environment variables are also available that can be referenced directly.